Outpatient AI operations - Lawrenceville, GA

 Voice receptionist

-Every call answered on the first ring.
-Booking, refill, billing, or urgent triaged in under 2 seconds.
+Your front desk is with a patient.
+The phone rings.
+Three seconds of silence later, voicemail.
+The caller heard the beep and hung up.
+This is what happens instead: every call answered on the first ring, booking, refill, billing, or urgent triaged in under 2 seconds.
 Last-name plus date-of-birth verification before any patient info is disclosed.
 Emergency cases route to 911 with an audit trail.

 📞